Azure/portaldocs/portal-sdk/generated/top-extensions-getting-started.md

     - select npm in the left nav of the dialog that opens
     - follow the instructions in the dialog.
 If done correctly the PAT (secret) should be added to a .npmrc in your c:\users\youralias\.npmrc this file with the PAT should not be checked in and should be treated as a secret.
 The .npmrc file in  Extension\\.npmrc will not have a PAT but will have the registry.
 Authentication should now succeed.

+2. For a declarative extension, run the following command -

+    `ap new -d -n Microsoft_Azure_YourExtension -o ./targetdirectory`

+3. Alternatively, if you have evaluated using a declarative extension and established that it does not work for your scenario, you can start with a native Ibiza extension using the following command -

-2. `ap new -n Microsoft_Azure_YourExtension -o ./targetdirectory`
+`ap new -n Microsoft_Azure_YourExtension -o ./targetdirectory`

-3. To launch your extension:
+4. To launch your extension:

 - Run the command prompt **as administrator** > cd ./src/Default/Extension > run command `ap start`
 - Or, Visual Studio Code **as administrator**: `Ctl+Shift+P > Tasks: Run Task > npm: start`